 Genesis 2:18 & 24

 What kind of love matters

 Love is difficult to define, but it can be identified by the behaviour it produces.
 The culture we live in tells us that it is all about getting what you want out of a relationship for as long as it suits you, not about what you can give.
-We are told that we should be guided by our ‘feelings’, but these change all the time.
-We are encouraged to believe that sex expresses love, but sex that hurts others and messes with their feelings leads to heartbreak or anger as Rosie and Laura both showed when they were “dumped” for another contestant.
+We are told that we should be guided by our ‘feelings’, although these change all the time.
+We are encouraged to believe that sex expresses love, but sex that hurts others and messes with their feelings leads to heartbreak or anger, as Amy and Shaughna both showed in the last series when they were “dumped” for another contestant.
 True love is about giving sacrificially to another person, not simply about how they look, what they can give us or how they make us feel.

 Husbands, love your wives, as Christ loved the church and gave Himself up for her.

-Jack and Dani, the winners of Love Island were affectionate to each other and built a strong friendship.
-They were not sexually intimate in the villa.
+Jack and Dani, the winners of the 4th season of Love Island in 2018, were affectionate to each other and built a strong friendship.
+They chose not to be sexually intimate in the villa – an unusual decision for most contestants on the show.
 Sex is a very precious gift, given to us by God, and we should not treat it casually.
 It is only within the emotional and spiritual protection of marriage that sex has its full expression of true love.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

 These verses often read at weddings describe the kind of love we all seek.
 Imagine a world where we all loved and were loved like this!!